Footage of aviator Earhart emerges 80 years after disappearance

-BURBANK, Calif., June 12 (Reuters) - Under wraps for nearly 80 years, new film footage has been released showing aviation pioneer Amelia Earhart in the run-up to her ill-fated attempt to fly around the world in 1937.
+BURBANK, Calif.
+(Reuters) - Under wraps for nearly 80 years, new film footage has been released showing aviation pioneer Amelia Earhart in the run-up to her ill-fated attempt to fly around the world in 1937.

 The silent black-and-white footage shows Earhart smiling as she poses on and beside her Lockheed Electra as photographer Albert Bresnik takes pictures of her on an airport tarmac, thought to be in Burbank, California.